gemrb/gemrb.github.io/Debugging-with-a-VM.md

 - First download VirtualBox from [this](https://www.virtualbox.org/wiki/Downloads) page, **select the one for Windows hosts**.
 - Install Virtual Box, reboot if prompted.
-- Download a Linux distribution, which is an assortment of packages that makes a full system.
-We suggest [Kubuntu](https://kubuntu.org/) as it looks slightly similar to Windows — you have a start menu and a familiar task bar.
+- Get [Kubuntu](https://kubuntu.org/), a so called Linux distribution, representing a full system.
 Download the latest LTS (Long Term Support) release ISO file.
 - Create a new virtual machine.
   - Give it a name
   - Select Type Linux and Version Ubuntu (64 bit)